 When writing the dissertation, a student should submit drafts to the Supervising Professor until they are both satisfied that it is a well-written document containing all of the experimental and background information promised to the Dissertation Supervising Committee.
 Once the Supervising Professor approves a final draft of the dissertation, complete copies are to be submitted to each member of the Dissertation Supervising Committee, including the external member.
 The members of the Dissertation Supervising Committee should be given a reasonable period of time, usually three weeks, in which to evaluate the dissertation.
 In the event that two or more members of the Supervising Committee feel that the dissertation is not suitable for defense, a student must make appropriate changes, prior to scheduling the final defense, until the committee is satisfied.
 When the Dissertation Supervising Committee judges the dissertation to be suitable for defense, a student must submit a Request for Final Oral Examination (via the IMPACT website), with all of the appropriate signatures, indicating approval of the dissertation and the examination date to the Office of the GSBS Dean.
-Copies of this form, plus dissertation abstract and vita, must be received by the Dean's Office at least two weeks before the dissertation defense date.
+Copies of this form, plus dissertation defense date.
 COGS is the arbiter of disputes that cannot be resolved between a student and Supervising Committee.